hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

  * XGBoost only works with numeric vectors.
 A simple method to convert categorical variable into numeric vector is One Hot Encoding.
  * xgboost with R example: http://www.analyticsvidhya.com/blog/2016/01/xgboost-algorithm-easy-steps/
  * xgboost with Python example: http://www.analyticsvidhya.com/blog/2016/03/complete-guide-parameter-tuning-xgboost-with-codes-python/
+* GBM Pram Tuning
+ * Boosting algorithms play a crucial role in dealing with bias variance trade-off.
+Unlike bagging algorithms, which only controls for high variance in a model, boosting controls both the aspects (<b>bias & variance</b>), and is considered to be more effective